kush90/NodeShoppingCart/readme.txt

-This project is sample of online shopping.
+This project is simple shopping cart.
 -you can add,update and delete item to the cart
 -There is a admin role who can delete items
--The purpose of this project is to know how much i understand the node.js
+-The purpose of this project is to learn the node.js

 Technologies in this project